- Northeastern Univeristy School of Law (J.D., 1990)

 Bill Hochberg specializes in music and media law with a commitment to excellent results for clients at a reasonable cost.
 As a recognized thought leader, Bill writes regularly in Forbes and other pre-eminent publications, and he speaks at worldwide music and media conferences such as South-by-Southwest and Midem.
 From recording and publishing deals to copyright disputes to catalog valuations to music licensing, Bill handles many and varied music and media matters with an approach that is both pragmatic and innovative.
-Music old and new, near and far, and the businesses and technologies that have popped up around it, is Bill’s jam, and he enjoys playing guitar in a group specializing in 60s and 70s TV themes called the Twilight Tones.
+Music — old and new, near and far, and the businesses and technologies that have popped up around it — is Bill’s jam.
+And for fun he plays guitar in a group specializing in 60s and 70s TV themes called the Twilight Tones.

 - Represent Curtis Mayfield estate and music entities regarding recording, publishing, copyright, trademark, and international music law matters.

-- Handled Bob Marley estate and music entities in multiple licensing deals, rights concerns, and regarding international music law issues.
+- Represented the Bob Marley estate and music entities in multiple licensing deals, rights concerns, and regarding international music law issues.